 - Historically low mortgage rates continued through 2021 and possibly 2022: Mortgage rates remain low despite the end of quantitative easing this year.
-Global weakness at times, along with a high rate of foreclosures and short- encourages those capital and good credit to buy, buy, buy before rates increase.
+Global weakness at times, along with a high rate of foreclosures and short sales- encourages those capital and good credit to buy, buy, buy before rates increase.
 However, it is still a sellers market which means that home values are still higher than the demand.
 What use to be location, location, location is not as savvy as leveraging cost vs value and cost vs equity.
 A sellers market is also a time to refinace to grab the equity for hard times, knowing you can make that monthly payment.

-- Abnormal home price gains or return to normal price appreciation continues: After two years of abnormally high levels of home price appreciation in 2015 and 2016, it's continued price increases are moderately on the rise throughout 2017, as the demand for housing is stabilizing.
+- Abnormal home price gains or return to normal price appreciation continues: After two years of abnormally high levels of home price appreciation in 2020 and 2021, it's continued price increases are moderately on the rise throughout 2022 as the demand for housing is stabilizing.
 However in 2022 the economy will help to lower purchasing power as investors and sellers will not profit from a high return if not sold by March 2022.

-- Increase of distressed sales: Foreclosures-short sales increased throughout the year, due to the hold on eviction and mortgage moratoriums.
-And while total home sales increased the market is higher in the purchasing of the distressed homes more than in 2017; of non foreclosed homes.
+- Increase of distressed sales: Foreclosures-short sales decreased throughout the year, due to the hold on eviction and mortgage moratoriums.
+And while total home sales increased the market is higher in the purchasing of the distressed homes more than expected in 2020/2021; of non foreclosed homes.
 However, once the foreclosure ban is lifted, what will happen with all of these new foreclosed properties.

 - Investors still are active in purchases: Related to the increase in distressed sales opportunities, higher home prices, portfolios of single-family homes for rent potentially reached their peak in June and are now coming down.
 Large-scale investors purchased higher in the single-family market sector and continues to increase as a few purchasers are getting pre-approved for mortgages.
 Investors still outweigh the number of first time home buyers as the economy and jobs market slowly recover.
-Investors have purchased the majority of low priced housing and will resell in 2017 which will cause the housing market to rise more than 5% as fewer 1st time purchasers are approved due to lower family income levels as many families loose their income, have filed for unemployment or are returning to work in another industry.
+Investors have purchased the majority of low priced housing and will resell in 2022 which has caused the housing market to moderately rise, as fewer 1st time purchasers are approved due to lower family income levels as many families loose their income, have filed for unemployment or are returning to work in another industry.

 So, If you know of anyone give them my number or if you have any questions, please call me at 516-385-1880